joshuamabina/dotfiles/readme.md

 Optimized for Ubuntu 22.04

-My goal is to be able to seemlessly (do and run all the setups in seconds):
+My aim is to effortlessly execute and run all setups in a matter of seconds.

 - Write Laravel-PHP code
 - Write Flutter Apps for mobile apps